presnick/ProgramsInformationPeople/_sources/NativeInterpreterGotchas/FixCommonProblems.rst

 As you run programs in your native Python interpreter, and use the :ref:`pip module installer <pip_chap>` to install modules, you're likely to run into common problems, which may come about due to typos, confusion, or just the unpredicatability of dealing with a lot of interacting systems and files.
 This chapter is intended to help you sort out these gotchas.
 (More may be added!)

-with your native Python interpreter (all systems)
+With your native Python interpreter (all systems)
 -------------------------------------------------

 **Wrong directory problems**